-Does HFT do anything?
-If so, is it good or bad?
-Should we resign ourselves to it and just try to make cash out of it, since we know that HFT markets ain’t going away.
+Does HFT do anything overall?
+If so, what?
+Should we resign ourselves to it and just try to make cash out of it, since we know that HFT markets ain't going away.

 For alternative finance ideas, see finance.
 Actual trading strategies, if I ever devise any, will be filed under hedging and portfolio theory.